 Three objectives are proposed to accomplish this goal:

-- To send at least two teams of 20 employees, 1 group in Spring and 1 group in the Fall each year for training
+- To send 30 employees in the Fall each year for training

 - To invite MOT speakers to the SMCCCD to meet with past participants and present to a larger audience of other interested faculty and staff

 - To maximize the training and experience of those who have already had MOT training by providing “follow-up” activities at each of the Colleges